morellanthony/personal-blog/content/posts/CWEE.md

 ## Overall

 I am beyond thrilled that I was able to pass this exam the CWEE certification.
-I have about three years in application security, and less than a year of real web pentests under my belt.
-Keep this in perspective as you journey along, and good luck to those who take it.
+This is a very rewarding path and exam to take that has many challenges.
 Do not feel ashamed if you fail this exam, as even finishing out the path deserves a great deal of respect.